Gabirel/dotfiles/README.md

     - ledcontrol.sh

         This is for controlling LED of keyboard by `Scroll Lock`
+- system-related
+    - pkglist

+        This is for pacman use

 - tools
     - viewqr